 Projects funded by OCRF

-The OCRF has articulated two priorities which remain the focus of our research funding in line with our mission and objectives:
+The OCRF has four Research Priorities which are the focus of our research funding in line with our vision and mission:

-The OCRF grant application assessment process is integral to supporting the most innovative ovarian cancer research in Australia and New Zealand.
-The OCRF uses the expertise of both scientific and consumer reviewers to consider, assess and advise on Research Grant applications as part of an open and competitive call each year.
+The OCRF grant application and assessment process is integral to supporting the most innovative ovarian cancer research in Australia and New Zealand.

-To ensure integrity, accountability and transparency when awarding funds, the OCRF coordinates a review of applications by the Scientific Advisory Committee (SAC) and Consumer Representative Panel (CRP) whose recommendations are presented to the OCRF Committee of Management for review and final decision.
+To ensure integrity, accountability and transparency when awarding funds, the OCRF coordinates a review of applications by the Scientific Advisory Committee and Consumer Representative Panel whose recommendations are presented to the Committee of Management for review and final decision.

-The Ovarian Cancer Research Foundation requires annual progress reporting from its grant holders as outlined the in the OCRF Grant Funding Agreement.
+The OCRF requires annual progress reporting from its grant holders as outlined the in the OCRF Grant Funding Agreement.
 Progress reports serve a dual purpose: